Mathematics/Arts and Crafts

 Creative programming (approx. 30 min):

-- The students create their own creative design based on their own ideas and print them on the sand printer
+- Students create their own creative designs based on their own ideas and print them on the sand printer

 We want you as a teacher to be active, participating and curious with the children during the visit.
-The students get the best results if they come prepared, so feel free to show the students pictures or videos, tell them about what will happen, and check whether there is associated pre- and post-work for the teaching plan
+Students will benefit most if they come prepared, so please show the students pictures or video, talk about what will happen, and check if there is any related pre- and post-work for the teaching plan

 You as a teacher are responsible for the group during the entire visit.